 Get your free pattern pieces for girls sizes 2 to 14 from my website.
 The pattern is absolutely free so just add it to your cart and check out.
 No card is necessary.
 Unless of course, you'd like to add something else to your cart like these great leotard patterns 🙂

 Premium Leotard Patterns

-Shrug Pattern Layout
+Shrug Sewing Pattern - Layout